 Dr. Rita Serda earned her Ph.D. in Biomedical Sciences from the University of New Mexico in 2006.
-She held faculty appointments at the University of Texas School of Medicine and the University of Texas Graduate School of Biomedical Sciences in Houston, TX before becoming a member of The Methodist Hospital Research Institute in 2010.
+She held faculty appointments at the University of Texas School of Medicine and the University of Texas Graduate School of Biomedical Sciences in Houston, TX before becoming a member of Houston Methodist Research Institute in 2010.
 Dr. Serda was also an instructor at Central New Mexico Community College in the Chemistry Department.
-As a member of the Research Institute, Dr. Serda directs the Scanning Electron Microscopy Core and is an interim Co-Chair for the Department of Nanomedicine.
+While at the Research Institute, Dr. Serda directed the Scanning Electron Microscopy Core and was interim Co-Chair for the Department of Nanomedicine.
 While at the University of Texas School of Medicine, Dr. Serda was Co-Director for the Scholarly Concentration in Nanomedicine and Biomedical Sciences program.
-Currently, Dr. Serda is the Faculty Director of The Methodist Hospital Research Institute Academy for Medical Science and Technology.
 Dr. Serda is also a member of the Research Institute Scientific Council and The Alliance for NanoHealth.

 Dr. Serda’s research program has two main focus areas: